josedan10/finance-bot/README.md

 # Development

-The project starts in development mode using `npm run dev` command.
 The project has some strict validations related to the coverage tests.
 You can only make a commit if the tests pass the minimum coverage.
 This will be very helpful to keep organized the code.
 Every commit should works, so if we want to revert any change, the application should not break, because everything has valid tests.

 # Database